 - Support SCP discovery function.
 It receives NF Discovery Requests for SCP profiles from other SCP instances, and provides the information of the available SCP instances fulfilling certain criteria (e.g., serving a given NF set).

-Editor's Note: It is FFS whether the SCPp serving an NFp may be discovered by an NFc not configured with any SCPc, based on operator policies, e.g. in deployments where not all NFc are configured with an SCPc and where it would be desired to reach an NFp through an SCPp.

 Figures 4-1 shows the reference architecture for the 5GC, with focus on the NRF: